pballard101/dungeondice/README.md

 - **Browser-Based State Management:** The game's state is stored in your browser.
 Refreshing the browser means restarting the adventure.
 - **Extensibility and Creativity:** Both obstacle tiles and rewards are designed to be flexible and not mission-specific.
 This means the game can grow and evolve with community contributions.
-- **Community Contributions:** Follow the fuide below to expand dungeon dice.
+- **Community Contributions:** Follow the guide below to expand dungeon dice.
 Feel free to push a PR to me!

 ## How to Contribute